 In old wedding myths, it was bad luck to see the bride in her dress before the wedding ceremony.
 This dates back to the days when marriages were arranged and the bride and groom didn’t meet till the end of the aisle.
 It’s said that parents wanted to ensure the groom didn’t back out and call off the wedding.
-So we’re moving past these outdated trends in 2022 & beyond okay?
+Queue cringe.
+We’re moving past these outdated trends in 2022 & beyond, okay?

 Here’s how it goes: Before you walk out to see your partner, I’ll give gentle guidance on how to do it and what to expect.
-Mostly I want you to forget that you’re being photographed (& sometimes video’d too) and just enjoy the moment with your significant other.
+Mostly I want you to forget that you’re being photographed (& sometimes mic’d and video recorded too) and just enjoy the moment with your significant other.

 Once you walk out towards your partner I don’t stage or manage anything.
 Whatever true reaction happens is what it is!
-It’s okay if you don’t cry or have any of those dramatic reactions you’ll see on buzzfeed’s “These grooms absolutely melted down at the sight of their brides and OMG you’ll never believe what happens next!” (eyeroll) It’s totally normal to just smile and be happy to see your person in their wedding attire :)
+It’s okay if you don’t cry or have any of those dramatic reactions you’ll see on Buzzfeed’s “These grooms absolutely melted down at the sight of their brides and OMG you’ll never believe what happens next!” (eyeroll) It’s totally normal to just smile and be happy to see your person in their wedding attire :)

 - Anxious about everyone watching you?
 Worried you might trip and fall on your face?
-I can’t promise that a first look will prevent the latter, but having seen your partner right beforehand will definitely calm some anxiety.
+I can’t promise that a First Look will prevent the latter, but having seen your partner right beforehand will definitely calm some “showtime” nerves.

 - No need for “hide the bride” stress while you’re getting ready.
 It really puts pressure on your vendors to keep one-half locked away during what is supposed to be a romantic day.
 Don’t you want that to be a relaxing time before the big event?

-- If hair/makeup runs late then you automatically lose your portrait time before hand.
+- If hair/makeup runs late then you will automatically lose most portrait time before hand.
 This is the number 1 reason a timeline runs late on a wedding day.

-- You have to get fully dressed earlier (at least 2-3 hours before your ceremony, meaning your hair and makeup starts earlier, into your dress earlier.
+- You have to get fully dressed earlier (at least 2-3 hours before your ceremony, meaning your hair and makeup starts earlier; into your dress earlier.
 If your dress is complicated and/or you have a lot of wedding party to get dressed this can take a while)

 - Your family has to be dressed & camera ready at the same time as well.
-If your family is not getting ready with you, this can cause a delay.
+If your family is not getting ready at the same venue as you, this can cause a huge delay.

-If you’re in the deep waters of planning your wedding day and are on the fence about having a first look, I always encourage my couples to go for it.
-I personally love the first look photos and think it makes for a smoother, less stressful wedding day.
+If you’re in the deep waters of planning your wedding day and are on the fence about having a First Look, I always encourage my couples to go for it.
+I personally love the First Look photos and think it makes for a smoother, and easier wedding day.